kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 With these endpoints, you can profile the behavior of the component, adjust its logging, view the prometheus-style telemetry signals, as well as view tracing spans within the process.
 This is a very handy page to understand the behavior of a particular component.

-To change the log levels of individual Gloo Edge deployments from the CLI instead of the Admin UI, use commands similar to the following example with the `discovery` deployment.
+To change the log levels of individual Gloo Gateway deployments from the CLI instead of the Admin UI, use commands similar to the following example with the `discovery` deployment.

 ```bash
 kubectl port-forward -n gloo-system deploy/discovery 9091:9091